 This article describes what you need to know about getting tickets for the Rose Bowl football game.
 It's a practical guide created just to help you get those hard-to-find tickets.

 The annual Rose Bowl Game happens at Rose Bowl Stadium in Pasadena, California.
 The participating teams are the champions of the Pac-12 and Big Ten Conferences.
 That is unless one of those conference champions goes to the College Football Playoff Semifinal.
 In that case, the next best team in the conference replaces them.

 The game is always held on January 1 - unless that day is a Sunday.
-That's because of a tradition that began in the 1890s when people rode horses to church on Sunday.
-To avoid frightening them, the parade and game were moved to January 2, a tradition that continues even though the only horses you'll find outside of the local churches these days are the ones under the hood of the cars parked in their lot
+That weird little gotcha began in the 1890s when people rode horses to church on Sunday.
+To keep the floats from frightening them, the parade and game were moved to January 2.
+It's a tradition that continues even though the only horses you'll find outside of the local churches these days are the ones under the hood of the cars parked in their lot

 No one knows which teams will be playing when the game tickets go on sale.
 But that doesn't keep people from buying them all, seemingly within seconds after sales open.

 It's always hard to find Rose Bowl tickets no matter what, but don't give up hope.
 If you're prepared, persistent and lucky, you might even be able to get those coveted tickets at face value.